rustyrussell/lnprototest/README.md

 For testing with the Lightning Development Kit (LDK), follow these steps (contributed by Prakhar Saxena, LDK maintainer):

 1. Ensure Bitcoin Core 23.0 is installed and in your path.
-2. Create a work directory (e.g., `WORKDIR`) and clone both `lnprototest` and Prakhar’s LDK-Sample fork:
+2. Create a work directory (e.g., `WORKDIR`) and clone both `lnprototest` and Prakhar's LDK-Sample fork:
    ```bash
    mkdir WORKDIR
    cd WORKDIR